sevenweeks-07/visionsentry/README.md

 ---

-## Semantic Search (RAG)
+## Multimodal Search (CLIP-Enhanced RAG)

-Once the pipeline is running, you can search through the captured events using natural language.
+Once the pipeline is running, you can search through the captured events using natural language or visual queries.

 ```bash
 python3 rag_retrieval.py